R.E. McAlister

+Rev. Robert Edward McAlister (1880 – 25 September 1953) was a Canadian pastor and evangelist who was one of the founding members of The Pentecostal Assemblies of Canada.

 Early life and conversion

 R.E.
 McAlister was born in 1880 in Township of Ross, in Renfrew County, Ontario.
 His parents, James and Margaret McAlister, were Presbyterians at the time of his birth.
 In 1891, the McAlister family moved to Cobden, Ontario where McAlister became a Christian in the Holiness Movement church were his father was an elder.
 After his conversion, McAlister left Cobden to attend Bible College in Cincinnati, Ohio, but left in his second year when he became ill.
 Later, in Autumn of 1906, McAlister was traveling as an evangelist and decided to travel to Los Angeles, California after hearing about the Azusa Street Revival.
 At Azusa Street, it is believed McAlister became the first Canadian to receive the Holy Spirit.
 After the revival, McAlister returned to Ottawa to hold Pentecostal meetings in areas he was connected to with the Holiness Movement Church.